 [00:33:42] Yes.
 I got to tell you that just my personal perspective on this has been that I have learned a tremendous amount from the industry.
 Just as an entrepreneur myself, the very first thing that I learned was this resiliency, the sense that the entire world was after you, that you were not competing just with the market but with the entire world.
 Entire world is just constantly trying to crush your business and resiliency is I think a cultural norm in the industry.

 So, I have really learned that and that has become part of my DNA, as part of our company here at Adnant that when we face obstacles, we’re just not going to be, oh, okay, well, I guess we can’t do that.
 The norm is, well, let’s try to figure this out, let’s continue to pound the wall until we dismantle later, figure a way to get over it.
 That’s the very first thing.

-[00:34:33] The other thing is that, the amazing amount of entrepreneurs in the industry that I’ve had the opportunity to work with a lot of amazing people and amazing entrepreneurs that constantly learning, constantly seeing how they’re doing things and constantly proud of how they adapt and how they keep up such unrelenting optimism towards the industry and things improving, things getting better, and sort of the normalization of the industry, impacting how they do business and it’s really been a refreshing sense to how you do business.
+[00:34:33] I’ve had the opportunity to work with a lot of amazing people and amazing entrepreneurs.
+They’re constantly learning, constantly seeing how they’re doing things and constantly proud of how they adapt.
+They keep up such unrelenting optimism towards the industry.
+They improve things and normalize the industry.
+This impacts how they do business and it’s really been a refreshing sense to how you do business.

-And I think that the other thing that goes along with that is just being fearless as a cultural trait within business, within yourself, just really seeing the opportunity, jumping in, and going for it.
-I’m seeing that again and again among the different companies that we worked with has just also been refreshing and frankly just something that I admire from a lot of these entrepreneurs in the industry.
+The other thing that goes along with that is being fearless.
+This has to be a cultural trait within business, within yourself.
+It’s about seeing the opportunity, jumping in, and going for it.
+I’m seeing that again and again among the different companies that we work with.
+It’s refreshing and frankly just something that I admire from a lot of these entrepreneurs in the industry.